AUR 1920 x 116

 Built as a sumptuous palace by the second Roman emperor Tiberius, who reigned from 14 to 37 AD and was succeeded by Caligula, part of the building was subsequently incorporated into Nero's Domus Transitoria.

-Russo told Wanted in Rome that the Domus Tiberiana was "the first of the imperial palaces conceived in an organic and monumental way," and that works to restore and protect the complex have been carried out "with the scientific contribution of Italian and foreign universities and important names in the Italian technical-scientific world."
+In December 2020, Parco archeologico del Colosseo director Alfonsina Russo told Wanted in Rome that the works to restore and protect the Domus Tiberiana complex were carried out "with the scientific contribution of Italian and foreign universities and important names in the Italian technical-scientific world."

-Russo said studies have also been conducted into the reasons, "including the major archaeological excavations of the early 20th century, that have triggered the serious sliding of the walls towards the Roman Forum that from the 1970s was one of the most serious problems for the safety of the monument."
+Russo said studies were also conducted into the reasons, "including the major archaeological excavations of the early 20th century, that triggered the serious sliding of the walls towards the Roman Forum that from the 1970s was one of the most serious problems for the safety of the monument."

-The restoration works have uncovered some surprises along the way, including a family grave, thought to be from the 13th century, containing the remains of "seven people perhaps killed by an epidemic or a traumatic event," on which tests are underway.
+As reported in January 2021, the restoration works uncovered surprises including a family grave, thought to be from the 13th century, containing the remains of "seven people perhaps killed by an epidemic or a traumatic event".

-The new visit, which will begin from the Clivio della Vittoria and will include a display of ancient discoveries, has been described by Russo as “a gift we want to give to our public.”
+The new visit, which is expected to begin from the Clivio della Vittoria and will include a display of ancient discoveries, is to be unveiled in the coming days.

 General Info